What Is Betrayal Trauma?

 In short, the co-addict model, describes women in relationships with sex addict as ‘sick’ and in need of treatment for their co-dependent behavioral patterns that enable their partners addiction to continue.
-It emphasizes the need to ‘let go’ of the addict’s behavior, stay on your own side of the street and labels behaviours that are better explained as reality testing, safety seeking behaviours, as controlling and exerts the theory that co-addicts are addicted to the addict in their relationship.
+It emphasizes the need to ‘let go’ of the addict’s behavior, stay on your own side of the street and labels behaviors that are better explained as reality testing, safety seeking behavior, as controlling and exerts the theory that co-addicts are addicted to the addict in their relationship.

 The Symptoms May Be The Same, But The Reasoning Behind Them Is Drastically Different

 The theories expressed in the co-addict model do not hold true to the experiences of the women I interact with.
 These women are, for the most part, emotionally healthy women.
 They often have no history of dysfunctional relationships nor codependent tendencies.
 The key piece of information to recognize here is also that they often have NO CLUE what the addicted partner is doing in their secret sexual world and, if they did, they would not usually look to cover that up, hide and enable it.

 It is true that the reality of learning that your partner is a sex addict is a hard one to come to terms with but it is neither true nor fair to assert that partners are complicit in this behavior.
 Ask any woman that finds out they married a sex addict if they would have pursued the relationship in light of the full facts and the answer will be a resounding NO 99% of the time.
 Ask sexually addicted men if they gave their long-term partners the opportunity to make such a decision by laying out their problematic sexual behaviors right from the start and again, you will hear a resounding NO 99% of the time.
 Coincidence?
 Maybe not…?